ngokhoa1202/cs-note/programming/go/fundamentals/Function.md

 	- Pass a slice value as the only argument.
 The slice must be assignable to values of type `[]T`, and the slice must be followed by three dots `...`.
 The passed slice is called as a variadic argument.
 	- Pass zero or more arguments which are assignable to values of type `T`.
 These arguments will be copied (or converted) as the elements of a new allocated slice value of type `[]T`, then the new allocated slice will be passed to the variadic parameter.
 # Function value
 - Function type is one of the type in Go.
 Function value is a value of a function type.
-Function value is first-class value in Go.
+Function value is<mark class="hltr-yellow"> first-class value</mark> in Go.
 ```Go title='Function type and function value in Go'
 package main